minprog/app-studio/info/10 Syllabus.md

 ### Projects

 Each week, you will create an app using the concepts introduced in exercises and tutorials.
 Grading takes place portfolio-style.
 At the end of the course, you will created have seven projects and refined those during the weeks after first submitting.

 To get credit for each project, demonstrate its functionality on or before the deadline.
 You will receive immediate feedback from the staff and the app's completion will be noted.

-To improve and refine your apps thereafter, you will need even more feedback, which you will get from other students as well as the staff.
-It's your responsibility to ask for this feedback during the course!

 Final grading will take place after the final portfolio deadline.
 Each app will receive a grade according to the following scheme: